-All of your documents will need to be kept under close review and scrutiny and don't forget there are other considerations under the financial banner, including: -
+All your documents will need to be kept under close review and scrutiny and don't forget there are other considerations under the financial banner, including: -

 - Money for Insurance Cover.

 - PAYE for staff.

+- Implementing Covid-19 measures or 'generic' purchase of items

 - Possible cancellation Insurance cover.

 - Inflation from the time of developing your event until delivery.

 - Currency and exchange rates.

 - Making provision for a 'contingency sum' it would be suggested that circa 10% of your budget should be allowed.

 - Any additional infrastructure.

 - Costs of licencing your event.

+- Implementing Covid-19 Measures

 - Deposits for hire of equipment.

 - Might you incur additional costs regarding the evaluation?

-Not to mention the current economic climate and how this might affect your ticket pricing policies!
+Not to mention the current economic climate and our 'external' business or public health situations and how this might affect your ticket pricing policies!

 Pay particular attention to funding and the ability to deliver what you have stated.
-Try to make your event self-funding with grants and sponsorship enabling you to do more, or produce a larger event or festival.
+Try to make your event self-funding with grants and sponsorship enabling you to do more or produce a larger event or festival.